sarasixti/sarasixti/README.md

 - 💬 Ask me about Art, AI, the mistery of consciousness

 ### More about me
 My name is Sara Sisti and I'm from Milan.
 I obtained my bachelor and master degrees in Statistics and Data Science at University of Milan, Bicocca.
-I then started my career in the field, first as a data scientist and later as a AI and software developer.
+I then started my career in the field, first as a data scientist and later as a software & AI developer.
 Besides work, I’m an art lover in every possible way, I enjoy admiring it in museums and I love experimenting with clay, paint, collage, digital art and creative coding.
 I’m also a tireless bookworm, especially of dystopian and sci-fi novels, and I like learning new things about the most diverse fields: right now I’m deep into mycology and neuroscience.

 ### Tech Stack